Jimbo994/project_rushhour/README.md

 ## Project Rush Hour

 The goal of this project was to write algorithms that could solve a number of Rush Hour boards ranging from size 6x6 to 12x12.
-A Breadth First Search, Limited Depth First and Random algorithm were implemented.
+Further specifications of this project can be seen at [case](http://heuristieken.nl/wiki/index.php?title=Rush_Hour) A Breadth First Search, Limited Depth First and Random algorithm were implemented.
 Breadth First Search is able to solve problems 1 untill 6.
 But has not been able to solve problem 7 yet.
 Running 9x9 Rush hour boards on Breadth first may take several hours.